leverh/react-bookhub-app/README.md

   - The **/test-logged-out** route displayed the "Test: Logged Out" message when the user was not authenticated.
   - The **/test-logged-in** route displayed the "Test: Logged In" message when the user was authenticated.
   - These routes successfully helped in diagnosing and verifying user authentication mechanisms and behaviors within the app.

+### 25. **Review Interactions**:
+  **Procedure**:
+  - Test comment functionality.
+  - Test like functionality.
+  - Check couters change accordingly.
+  - Check with the corresponding back-end database that the functionality was indeed properly recorded.

+  **Results**:
+  - Able to post, edit, delete comments.
+  - Able to like and unlike reviews.
+  - Counters change accordinly- incrementing and decrementing.
+  - Back-end worked as expected.

 Each testing procedure was meticulously executed, and any issues identified were addressed immediately to improve the application's reliability and user experience.
 This hands-on approach to testing ensured that **BookHub** offers an enjoyable experience for its users.